RIAS CPD

 Speaker biographies:

 Gareth Jones studied Architecture and Urban Conservation in Dundee before working for several years with The Scottish Historic Buildings Trust.
 He had worked as an Assistant with William A Cadell in Linlithgow and subsequently returned to the firm, by then the Pollock Hammond Partnership, as an Architect specialising in historic building projects.
-He is currently Director of Pollock Hammond Ltd.
+He is currently Director of Pollock Hammond Ltd and conservation accredited at advanced level.

 Gareth also has an interest in Scotland's early industrial history and has researched and developed experimental archaeology projects relating to salt production and its associated coastal buildings and infrastructure.

-Cristina González-Longo - Architect & Lecturer, University of Strathclyde
+Cristina González-Longo - Senior Lecturer, University of Strathclyde & President ICOMOS-CIF

 Since, she had a central role in taking decisions concerning historic buildings of outstanding national and international importance and wide experience in leading the design, management and procurement of award-winning architectural projects.
 She was the project architect and resident architect of Queensberry House, a Category A Listed building, part of the new Scottish Parliament complex in Edinburgh (RIBA Stirling Prize 2005).
 She also designed Bowbridge Primary School in Newark, UK (RICS Sustainability Award 2009), with an innovative lamella glulam structure.